How to Configure a Trunk Port.

 Let’s use the topology below for a demo.

 The VLANs 10, 20, and 30 will support the management, IT, and Sales computers, PC1, PC2, and PC3.
 The F0/1 port on switch S1 will be configured as a trunk port and will forward traffic for VLANs 10, 20, and 30.

 SW1(config-if)#switchport mode trunk

 Fa0/1 is a native VLAN which is a default VLAN and is normally used to manage switches.
 But converting it to trunk mode is an added security!.
 However, you can change or modify a native VLAN.
 This I said earlier is added security.

 Use the following command to move or assign another switch port as native VLAN:

 SW1(config-if)#switchport trunk native vlan 20

-The show interface fa0/1 or show running-config command reveals that the trunk has been configured or not.
+Use the show interface fa0/1 or show running-config command to verify the trunk has been configured or not.